 As the album moves toward its close, the emotional core becomes that of reflection and contemplation.
 “To the East” is a piece of jazz-pop with some of the album’s richest, most passionate harmonies.
 The closing track, “Epilogue: Innisfree,” uses dense string clusters to support the delicate singing that lies atop.
 The album certainly doesn’t end in a bang, but this slow fade out adds a serious tone.
 While some of the preceding music has a playful feeling, there’s no escaping the gravity of looking back into a complicated past; it’s a process that brings about equal parts triumph and trauma, respect and reproach.

 In short, this is one of the finest albums of the year.
 Ishibashi has found that perfect place between experimentation and pop tradition that brings about the rare artifact of accessible music that still holds interest listen after listen.
 In barely more than 40 minutes, Ishibashi and her group of musicians travel through a series of expansive explorations, but the mood is never one but complete emotional outpouring and musical excellency.
-On top of the one-off digital album After The Smoke and her fantastic collaborative album with Darin Gray, it’s clear that 2018 is a standout, unmatched year for Eiko Ishibashi. –Connor Lockie
+On top of the one-off digital album After The Smoke and her fantastic collaborative album with Darin Gray, it’s clear that 2018 is a standout, unmatched year for Eiko Ishibashi. –Audrey Lockie